Petrobras: Operation Car Wash and related protests in Brazil

 The authorities issued over a thousand warrants against business figures and politicians.
 It also led to a wave of arrests.
 Fernando Soares, also known as "Fernando Baiano," a businessman and lobbyist, was allegedly the connection between major Brazilian construction firms and the government formed by the Workers’ Party(PT) and Brazilian Democratic Movement (PMDB).
 Between 2014 and February 2016, the Federal Public Prosecutor's Office (Ministério Público da União) filed 37 criminal charges against 179 people, mostly politicians and businessmen.
 Former President Luiz Inácio Lula da Silva and then President Dilma Rousseff were also implicated.

 On 8 March 2016, Marcelo Odebrecht, CEO of Odebrecht and grandson of the company's founder, was sentenced to 19 years in prison after being convicted of paying more than $30 million in bribes to Petrobras executives.
 Eduardo Cunha, president of the Chamber of Deputies from 2015 to 2016, was convicted of taking approximately $40 million in bribes and hiding funds in secret bank accounts and sentenced to 15 years in prison.

-Protests broke out calling for the resignation or impeachment of President Rousseff.
+Protests broke out calling for the resignation or impeachment of President Dilma Rousseff.
 The most widespread of these occurred on 13 March 2016 in over 300 municipalities.
 Police estimates gave about 3.5 million protestors throughout the country.
 Some of the protests were in areas previously thought of as strongholds of the Workers Party, of which Rousseff was the leader.

 The Bill and Melinda Gates Foundation sued Petrobras and its auditors, PriceWaterhouseCoopers as a result of the corruption scandal.
 In January 2018, Petrobras agreed to pay $2.95 billion to settle a U.S. class action corruption lawsuit.
 Later in September 2018, Petrobras agreed to pay $853.2 million to settle with Brazilian and U.S. authorities.
 Petrobras settled with shareholder Vanguard Group in June 2017.